-Private drum lessons for beginner, intermediate, and advanced drum students.
+Private drum lessons in New York, Connecticut, and New Jersey for beginner, intermediate, and advanced drum students.

-Whether you're 9 or 90 years old, I incorporate proven child and adult learning principles, combined with the latest drum methods and teaching technology, to ensure rapid development and success as a drum student.
+Whether you're 9 or 90 years old, you can learn to become a great drummer.
+I incorporate proven child and adult learning principles, combined with the latest drum methods and teaching technology, to ensure rapid development and success as a drum student.

 All major credit cards and PayPal accepted.